 You may feel (rightfully so) like you’re going to market with a complete solution.
 However, having in place tools collecting app usage metrics and allowing you to further improve your wallet based on how users interact with it will be crucial to your app’s success.

-A minimum viable product (MVP) version of a mobile wallet will cost around $80,000, and a complete solution may end up costing $200,000 or more.
+E-wallet development of a minimum viable product (MVP) version of a mobile wallet will cost around $80,000, and a complete solution may end up costing $200,000 or more.

 Related: How to build a Minimum Viable Product in 2021